Sairyss/domain-driven-hexagon/README.md

 - [user.orm-entity.ts](src/modules/user/database/user.orm-entity.ts) <- Persistence model using ORM.
 - [user.orm-mapper.ts](src/modules/user/database/user.orm-mapper.ts) <- Persistence models should also have a corresponding mapper to map from domain to persistence and back.

-Alternative approach to ORM are raw queries or some sort of a query builder (like [knex](https://www.npmjs.com/package/knex)).
+Alternative approach to ORM are raw queries or some sort of query builder (like [knex](https://www.npmjs.com/package/knex)).
 This may be a better approach for bigger projects than Object-Relational Mapping since it offers more flexibility and better performance.

 Read more: